Motzkin Algebras

-We prove that the centralizer algebra $\M_k$ is isomorphic to the Motzkin algebra $\Motz$, where $\zq = 1-\qq-\qq^{-1}$.
-Using that result, we give an explicit decomposition of $\VV^{\otimes k}$ into irreducible $\uqsl$-modules.
+Our main results in Section 3 are Theorem \ref{thm:main}, which shows that the centralizer algebra $\M_k$ is isomorphic to the Motzkin algebra $\Motz$, where $\zq = 1-\qq-\qq^{-1}$, and Theorem \ref{thm:tensordecomp}, which gives an explicit decomposition of $\VV^{\otimes k}$ into irreducible $\uqsl$-modules.
 Finding this decomposition was one of our original motivations for introducing the Motzkin algebras.
 It follows that when $\qq \rightarrow 1$, the algebra $\M_k(-1)$ is the centralizer algebra of the action of $\fsl_2$ on tensor powers of the sum of its natural 2-dimensional and trivial representations.

-We define an action of any Motzkin algebra $\M_k(x)$ on certain paths, which we term {\em Motzkin paths} and which are related to the lattice paths and to the walks on $\mathbb N$ mentioned earlier.
+In Section 4, we define an action of any Motzkin algebra $\M_k(x)$ on certain paths, which we term {\em Motzkin paths} and which are related to the lattice paths and to the walks on $\mathbb N$ mentioned earlier.
 The Motzkin paths enable us to construct indecomposable $\M_k(x)$-modules $\C_k^{(r)}$ labeled by $r = 0,1,\dots, k$.
-The values of the characters of these modules on the basis diagrams are equal to the numbers $\mathsf{m}_{\ell,r}$ for $0 \leq \ell \leq k$.
-The algebra $\M_k(x)$ is cellular in the sense of Graham and Lehrer \cite{GL}, and the modules $\C_k^{(r)}$ are the left cell representations.
-By computing the determinant of the Gram matrices for the modules $\C_k^{(r)}$ explicitly, we determine conditions for the algebra $\M_k(x)$ to be semisimple using expressions in the roots of the Chebyshev polynomials of the second kind.
-When $\M_k(x)$ is semisimple, the modules $\C_k^{(r)}$ are irreducible, and $\{\C_k^{(r)} \mid r = 0,1,\dots, k\}$ is a complete set of representatives of isomorphism classes of irreducible $\M_k(x)$-modules.
+By Theorem \ref{thm:irredmod}, $\{\C_k^{(r)} \mid r = 0,1,\dots, k\}$ is a complete set of representatives of isomorphism classes of irreducible $\M_k(x)$-modules when the algebra $\M_k(x)$ is semisimple.
+Section 4.2 shows that algebra $\M_k(x)$ is cellular in the sense of Graham and Lehrer \cite{GL} and that the modules $\C_k^{(r)}$ are the left cell representations (see Theorem \ref{thm:cellmod}).
+The values of the characters of these modules on basis diagrams are equal to the numbers $\mathsf{m}_{\ell,r}$ for $0 \leq \ell \leq k$ according to Proposition \ref{prop:charac}.
+In Theorem \ref{thm:GramDet}, we give an explicit formula for the determinant of the Gram matrices for the modules $\C_k^{(r)}$ in terms of Chebyshev polynomials of the second kind.
+Theorem \ref{thm:cheby} provides a criterion for the algebra $\M_k(x)$ to be semisimple using expressions in the roots of the Chebyshev polynomials.